MAIF/otoroshi/manual/src/main/paradox/entities/auth-modules.md

 * `HttpOnly`: if enabled, the cookie cannot be accessed through client side script, prevent cross-site scripting (XSS) by not revealing the cookie to a third party
 * `Secure`: if enabled, avoid to include cookie in an HTTP Request without secure channel, typically HTTPs.
 * `Session max. age`: duration until the session expired
-* `User validators`: a list of validator that will check if a user that successfully logged in has the right to actually pass otoroshi based on the content of it's profile.
+* `User validators`: a list of validator that will check if, a user that successfully logged in has the right to actually, pass otoroshi based on the content of it's profile.
 A validator is composed of a [JSONPath](https://goessner.net/articles/JsonPath/) that will tell what to check and a value that is the expected value.
 The JSONPath will be applied on a document that will look like

 ```javascript
 {